Author Spotlight: JAL

-I like to create things.
-I taught myself to crochet when I was 8 years old because growing up in a small town with cold Michigan winters meant a lot of time inside the house!
+Let me introduce myself.
+My name is JAL, and I like to create things.
+I taught myself to crochet when I was eight years old because growing up in a small town with cold Michigan winters meant a lot of time inside the house!
 My three kids have gotten used to me knitting a sock while I watch them at their swimming classes.
 I am rarely seen without a cup of coffee and a hook or needles and yarn.
 My other hobbies include taking ceramics classes with my kids and KonMari-ing my house.
 I also enjoy baking, but rarely do I actually measure ingredients or follow a recipe.
 I’m also a bit of a nerd.
 I strictly read nonfiction, and I read every day.
 One of my favorite books is “And the Band Played On” by Randy Shilts.
-The way that he brought together politics, social activism, history, science, epidemiology and societal norms was seamless.
+The way that he brought together politics, social activism, history, science, epidemiology, and societal norms was seamless.
 Another favorite is “The Spirit Catches You and You Fall Down” by Anne Fadiman.
-My only sibling is severely disabled, and this book helped me come to terms with what I experienced growing up.
+My only sibling is severely disabled, and this book helped me understand what I experienced growing up.

 Lifelong Love of Writing